How to Become an Interaction Designer? A Comprehensive Guide Image

 Tools for Learning Interaction Design

-To become an interaction designer, you need the right tools.
-Here are some popular ones:
+To work effectively as an interaction designer, you need the right tools.

-1. Sketch is a popular wireframing tool that is known for its ease of use and intuitive interface.
-It offers a variety of features that make it ideal for wireframing, such as:
+1. Sketch is a very simple to use app widely known for its user-friendly interface.
+It offers a variety of features that make it ideal for wireframing:

-2. Figma is a popular wireframing tool that is known for its collaborative features.
+2. Figma is a popular wireframe tool that is known for its collaborative features.
 It enables users to work on wireframes together in real time.
+Figma has a browser-based version so you don’t have to install it.

 • A wide range of templates and wireframe kits